Collard Festival now two day event

 But the Ayden Collard Festival Committee has expanded its plans, changing the event from one day to two.

-The decision came after committee members learned the town’s ride provider was able to operate for a minimum of one-and-a-half days and was available on Sept.
+The decision came on April 22 after committee members learned the town’s ride provider was able to operate for a minimum of one-and-a-half days and was available on Sept.
 10-11.

 With this new information, Mayor Steve Tripp suggested the festival be extended, opening about 4 p.m. on Sept.
 10.